-- (a) For all order sets and clinical protocols, review and approval of the Medical Staff Executive Committee, with input from nursing and the Hospital's pharmacy department when appropriate, is required.
-Prior to approval, the Medical Staff Executive Committee will confirm that the order set or clinical protocol is consistent with nationally recognized and evidence-based guidelines.
-The Medical Staff Executive Committee will also take necessary steps to ensure that there is periodic and regular review of such order sets and clinical protocols.
-All clinical protocols will identify clinical scenarios for when the protocol is to be used. - (b) If the use of an order set has been approved by the Medical Staff Executive Committee, the order will be initiated for a patient only by an order from a practitioner responsible for or involved in the patient's care in the Hospital and acting within his or her scope of practice.
-Orders initiated by a clinical protocol will be deemed to have been initiated by a practitioner responsible for the patient's care in the Hospital and acting within his or her scope of practice. - (c) When used, order sets must be dated, timed, and authenticated promptly in the patient's medical record by the ordering practitioner or another practitioner responsible for the care of the patient. - (d) For purposes of this Section, clinical protocols, order sets, and standing orders are defined by Hospital policy. - (e) The attending physician must also acknowledge and authenticate the initiation of each standing order, order set, or protocol after the fact, with the exception of those for influenza and pneumococcal vaccines.
+(a) For all order sets and clinical protocols, review and approval of the Medical Staff Executive Committee, with input from nursing and the Hospital's pharmacy department, when appropriate, are required.
+Prior to approval, the Medical Staff Executive Committee will also take necessary steps to ensure that there is periodic and regular review of such order sets and clinical protocols.
+All clinical protocols will identify clinical scenarios for when the protocol is to be used.

+- (b) If the use of an order set has been approved by the Medical Staff Executive Committee, the order will be initiated for a patient only by an order from a practitioner responsible for or involved in the patient's care in the Hospital and acting within his or her scope of practice.
+Orders initiated by a clinical protocol will be deemed to have been initiated by a practitioner responsible for the patient's care in the Hospital and acting within his or her scope of practice. - (c) If the use of a standing order or protocol has been approved by the Medical Staff Executive Committee, the order or protocol will be initiated for a patient only by an order from a responsible practitioner acting within his or her scope of practice. - (d) When used, standing orders and protocols must be dated, timed, and authenticated promptly in the patient's medical record by the ordering practitioner or another responsible practitioner. - (e) For purposes of this Section, clinical protocols, order sets, and standing orders are defined by Hospital policy. - (f) The attending physician must also acknowledge and authenticate the initiation of each standing order, order set, or protocol after the fact, with the exception of those for influenza and pneumococcal vaccines.